-This chart compares how much a self-employed person with a gross income of $25,000 can contribute to various defined contributions retirement plans for 2012.
-In the example shown, gross income has been reported on Form 1099, and net income has been determined using a Schedule C calculation.
+This chart compares how much a self-employed person with Schedule C earnings of $25,000 can contribute to various defined contributions retirement plans for 2016.

-This chart compares how much a self-employed person grossing $175,000 can contribute to various defined contributions retirement plans for 2012.
-In the example shown, gross income has been reported on Form 1099, and net income has been determined using a Schedule C calculation.
+This chart compares how much a self-employed person with Schedule C earnings of $175,000 can contribute to various defined contributions retirement plans for 2016.

 *Includes salary deferral and profit-sharing contributions.